 2009 - Won the prestigious Indiana Broadcasters Association Spectrum Award for Special Interest and Cultural Programming.

-March 2012 - WNIT Public Television's OUTDOOR ELEMENTS awarded the 2012 Outstanding Interpretive Program award from the Great Lakes Region of the National Association for Interpretation (NAI).
+- 2012 Outstanding Interpretive Program award from the Great Lakes Region of the National Association for Interpretation (NAI).
 The award was presented to parks or nature centers for a specific park program that furthers the interpretive profession and demonstrates an innovative approach or partnership.
 The award was presented at a ceremony in Perrysburg, Ohio, with parks, nature centers and historic sites from Indiana, Michigan, Ohio and Ontario competing for the honor.

 Twin Cities: Understanding the Issues